Five-Year Facilities Maintenance and Capital Implementation Plan

 1. What is the Facilities Master Plan (FMP)?

-The Facilities Master Plan (FMP) provides guidance to Saint Paul Public Schools (SPPS) on how to make and prioritize improvements to its 72 buildings and 465 acres land over the next 10 years (2016-2026).
-The FMP guides SPPS in making good financial decisions in improvement projects that are equitable among building and school sites across the district, while also ensuring the facilities meet the evolving needs of students.
+The Facilities Master Plan (FMP) provides guidance to Saint Paul Public Schools (SPPS) on how to make and prioritize improvements to its 73 buildings and 500+ acres land.
+The FMP guides SPPS in making good financial decisions in improvement projects that are equitable among building and school sites across the district, while also ensuring the facilities meet the evolving learning needs of students.

 The FMP was developed with input from more than one thousand people, including students, families, staff and community partners, from May 2014 to December 2015.
 This input helped develop the FMP’s guiding documents: Vision, Principles, and Standards.
 Each school then created a team of people to identify the top priorities for improvement at their building.